Grasseh/grasseh.com/resources/blog/entries/18-Git_Bisect_Binary_Search_Based_Debugging.md

 It may have been slightly overkill for this use-case, for example, where the code is really small and a basic manual code-check could've figured it out.

 In situations where commits do not follow a standardized guideline, it may also prove pointless.
-For exemple, if your project consists of 8-9 commits that are huge (+/- 1000 line changes each), even finding the root commit won't be much help, as there are many possible bugs in the found commit and you won't be easily spot what you're looking for through a diff.
+For example, if your project consists of 8-9 commits that are huge (+/- 1000 line changes each), even finding the root commit won't be much help, as there are many possible bugs in the found commit and you won't be easily spot what you're looking for through a diff.

 In other situations, running tests may cost a lot, or take a lot of time, due to environment constraints (databases, virtual server connections).
 In these scenarios, it may feel unrealistic to run the tests back-to-back.